ThanosGkou/exso/README.md

 - Advanced analytics methods (e.g. Unit Unavailabilities statistics, comparisons, correlations)

 ### Support for more Reports
-The next version, will contain some improvements on existing reports, and the addition of Water declaration and NTC reports.
+One of the following version, will contain some improvements on existing reports, and the addition of Water declaration and NTC reports.

+Also, **ENTSO-E** will be added to the **supported publishers**, for across-europe data collection, integrated in the same local database.

 ### Support for Linux
 Support for Linux-based systems is not foreseen at the moment, but feel free to submit a request if needed.